mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ### Overview

-The two major segments that need to be implemented in order to report crashes are a method to detect when Mantid has crashed and an implementation to then report these crashes.
+The three major segments that need to be implemented in order to report crashes are a method to detect when Mantid has crashed, an interface to ask the user for additional information on these crashes and an implementation to then report these crashes.

 ### Crash detection
 There are three major sorts of crashes which we wish to report with the handler.